MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

 ### File server requirements

 The file server is the computer that hosts the redirected folders.
-Make sure that your file server meets the following requirements.
+Make sure your file server meets the following requirements.

 #### Interoperability with Remote Desktop Services

 Your remote access configuration affects how you configure the file server, file shares, and policies.
-If your file server also hosts Remote Desktop Services, there are a few deployment steps that differ:
+If your file server also hosts Remote Desktop Services, there are a few deployment steps that differ.

 - You don't have to create a security group for folder redirection users.
 - You have to configure different permissions on the file share that hosts the redirected folders.
-- You have to pre-create folders for new users, and set specific permissions on those folders.
+- You have to precreate folders for new users, and set specific permissions on those folders.

 > [!IMPORTANT]
-> Most of the procedures in the rest of this section apply to both configurations.
+> Most of the procedures in the rest of this section apply to both remote access configurations.
 The procedures or steps that are specific to one configuration or the other are labeled as such.

 #### Restricting access

 Apply the following changes to the file server, as appropriate for your configuration:

-- **All configurations.** Make sure that only required IT administrators have administrative access to the file server.
+- **All configurations**: Make sure only required IT administrators have administrative access to the file server.
 The procedure in the next step configures access for the individual file shares.
-- **Servers that do not also host Remote Desktop Services**.
-Disable the Remote Desktop Services service (`termserv`) on your file server if it's not also hosting Remote Desktop Services.
+- **Servers that don't also host Remote Desktop Services**: Disable the Remote Desktop Services service (`termserv`) on your file server if it's not also hosting Remote Desktop Services.

 #### Interoperability with other storage features

-To make sure that Folder Redirection and Offline Files interact correctly with other storage features, check the following configurations.
+To make sure Folder Redirection and Offline Files interact correctly with other storage features, check the following configurations.

 - If the file share uses DFS Namespaces, the DFS folders (links) must have a single target to prevent users from making conflicting edits on different servers.
 - If the file share uses DFS Replication to replicate the contents with another server, users must be able to access only the source server to prevent users from making conflicting edits on different servers.